Hundred (county division): Wapentake

-A wapentake was the equivalent of the Anglo-Saxon hundred in the northern Danelaw.
-In the Domesday Book, the term is used instead of hundreds in Yorkshire, the Five Boroughs of Derby, Leicester, Lincoln, Nottingham and Stamford, and also sometimes in Northamptonshire.
+A wapentake, an Old Norse–derived term as common in Northern England, was the equivalent of the Anglo-Saxon hundred in the northern Danelaw.
+In the Domesday Book the term is used instead of hundreds in Yorkshire, the Five Boroughs of Derby, Leicester, Lincoln, Nottingham and Stamford, and also sometimes in Northamptonshire.
 The laws in wapentakes were similar to those in hundreds with minor variations.

-According to the first-century historian Tacitus, in Scandinavia the wapentake referred to a vote passed at an assembly by the brandishing of weapons.
+According to 1st-century historian Tacitus, in Scandinavia the wapentake referred to a vote passed at an assembly by the brandishing of weapons.
 In some counties, such as Leicestershire, the wapentakes recorded at the time of Domesday Book later evolved into hundreds.
 In others, such as Lincolnshire, the term remained in use.
 Although no longer part of local government, there is some correspondence between the rural deanery and the former wapentake or hundred; especially in the East Midlands, the Buckingham Archdeaconry and the York Diocese.

-Ireland

-Irish counties were divided into baronies.

 Wales

 In Wales an ancient Celtic system of division called cantrefi (a hundred farmsteads; singular cantref) had existed for centuries and was of particular importance in the administration of the Welsh law.
 The antiquity of the cantrefi is demonstrated by the fact that they often mark the boundary between dialects.
 Some were originally kingdoms in their own right; others may have been artificial units created later.
 With the coming of Christianity, the llan (similar to the parish) based Celtic churches often took the borders of the older cantrefi, and the same happened when Norman 'hundreds' were enforced on the people of Wales.

 Each cantref had its own court, which was an assembly of the uchelwyr, the main landowners of the cantref.
 This would be presided over by the king if he happened to be present, or if he was not present, by his representative.
 Apart from the judges there would be a clerk, an usher and sometimes two professional pleaders.
 The cantref court dealt with crimes, the determination of boundaries, and inheritance.